October 24, 2018 | Authored by: Kevin Cancilla

 Using psychographic rather than demographic data can improve a subscription business's targeting efforts in numerous ways:

-- Targeting interests helps businesses more accurately create and offer products that match their base's intentions.
-While a business could assume, for instance, a 25-year-old college-educated male would be interested in a bundled OTT, internet and phone package, assumptions aren't always accurate.
+- Targeting interests help businesses more accurately create and offer products that match their base's intentions.
+While a business could assume, for instance, a 25-year-old college-educated male would be interested in a bundled OTT, internet, and phone package, assumptions aren't always accurate.
 Marketing to a person who fits this demographic but isn't interested in bundled packages is wasted money.
-Using psychographic data can tell businesses who would like a bundled package (or whatever their product may be) better than assumptions based on demographics.
+Using psychographic data can tell businesses who would like a bundled package (or whatever their product maybe) better than assumptions based on demographics.

 - Using psychographic data helps businesses target everyone who would be interested in a specific product.
 Limiting customer outreach to a specific set of demographic parameters ignores potential consumers outside those categories who are interesting in a specific product or service.